 Consultation With Other Professionals

 At times it is helpful to your child and family for me to consult with other care providers (teachers, physicians, speech therapist, behaviorist, etc.) I welcome the opportunity to be helpful in this way (writing letters, speaking on the phone, and attending meetings.)
 I will ask that you sign “release of information” forms which detail what I may share, and with whom.
 I will strive to make myself available for these consultations.
 When 10 minutes or less are required, there is no fee charged.
-For consultation work that requires 15 minutes or more, the rate of $170/sixty minutes will be charged in fifteen minute increments.
+For consultation work that requires 15 minutes or more, the rate will be charged in fifteen minute increments.